-Document version Release Comments Version 4 2022 R1 Encryption for communication between all servers and clients added to How XProtect reduces the impact on the interests or fundamental rights and freedoms of the data subject on page 30.
-Recommendations to enable encryption for all communication between all servers and clients added to What should you do to ensure privacy by design? on page 40.
-Recommendations to enable encryption for all communication between all servers and clients added to Protecting stored and transmitted data on page 43.
-XProtect Rapid REVIEW added to Components and devices that are not covered by the European Privacy Seal on page 52.
-Recommendations removed from Additional safeguards on page 56 because Milestone XProtect VMS now supports encryption for communication between all servers and clients.
-Added information about data sources as a result of the external IDP to Personal data from the environment on page 61.
-Added information to Personal data from the system on page 61 about how the IDP logs data and about the removal of personal data in all VMS debug logs.
-Updated Authentication and authorization data on page 62: GDPR support for Basic Users Recommendations regarding external IDP Encryption of tokens, thereby no longer requiring extra safeguards Version 3 2021 R2 Updates in this release include:
+Document version Release Comments • Recommendations to enable encryption for all communication between all servers and clients added to Protecting stored and transmitted data on page 44. • XProtect Rapid REVIEW added to Components and devices that are not covered by the European Privacy Seal on page 53.
+Recommendations removed from Additional safeguards on page 57 because Milestone XProtect VMS now supports encryption for communication between all servers and clients. • Added information about data sources as a result of the external IDP to Personal data from the environment on page 64. • Added information to Personal data from the system on page 65 about how the IDP logs data and about the removal of personal data in all VMS debug logs. • Updated Authentication and authorization data on page 66: GDPR support for Basic Users Recommendations regarding external IDP Encryption of tokens, thereby no longer requiring extra safeguards Updates in this release include: Version 3 2021 R2 • Safeguards against operating a VPN in split mode added to Additional safeguards on page 57.
+Updates in this release include: Version 2 2021 R1 Basic user type is now covered by the European Privacy Seal (Appendix: The Milestone XProtect VMS system and GDPR on page 53) and (Appendix: Data processing in the Milestone XProtect VMS environment on page 64).
+Recommendations added to Using geographic backgrounds in XProtect Smart Client on page 56.
+Data collection described in Integrations from registered partners on page 57.

-Document version Release Comments Safeguards against operating a VPN in split mode added to Additional safeguards on page 56.
-Version 2 2021 R1 Updates in this release include: Basic user type is now covered by the European Privacy Seal (Appendix: The Milestone XProtect VMS system and GDPR on page 52) and (Appendix: Data processing in the Milestone XProtect VMS environment on page 61).
-Recommendations added to Using geographic backgrounds in XProtect Smart Client on page 55.
-Data collection described in Integrations from registered partners on page 55.
-Authentication logging described in Personal data from the system on page 61.
+Document version Release Comments • Authentication logging described in Personal data from the system on page 65.
 Version 1 2020 R3 This is the first release of this document.